FK Riteriai: 2005–2013

-2014–present
+2014–2016

 The club began preparation for the 2014 campaign by strengthening their first team, which included signing Lithuanian national team veterans, Paulius Grybauskas, Vytautas Lukša, Darius Miceika, and Tadas Labukas, as well as unveiling former star Edgaras Jankauskas as their new head coach.
 They debuted in the A Lyga victoriously, beating Klaipėdos Granitas 2–0.
 Throughout the season, the club's results plateaued, but they managed to climb up to second place around the mid-season break.
 Trakai continued to strengthen their core and staff personnel through mid-season.
 On 19 September 2014, another national team star, Deividas Česnauskis, was signed on.
 Soon afterwards, the club was eliminated from the 2014–15 Lithuanian Football Cup by Šilas.
 With 7 matches remaining, Trakai was still in 2nd place in the league, but a losing streak followed.
 On 3 November 2014, Jankauskas was fired by the club.
 Virmantas Lemežis took over as caretaker and managed to stabilize things.
 As a result, the team finished in 4th place, qualifying for the 2015–16 UEFA Europa League.
 On 27 November 2014, Trakai announced the signing of the former Ekranas manager, Valdas Urbonas, as development director, but during the club's season roundup event, he was announced as new manager for the upcoming season.
 The Trakai reserve team also finished third in the A Lyga's reserves competitions that season.

 In 2015, some veteran players left the team.
 On 2 July 2015, FK Trakai debuted in the UEFA Europa League qualification round against HB Torshavn from the Faroe Islands.
 Trakai won 7–1.
-However, it lost in the Europa League's second qualifying round to the Cypriot club Apollon Limassol.
-In the first leg, Trakai lost 4–0.
-In the second leg, they drew 0–0.
-In the 2015 A Lyga season, Trakai became the vice-champion of Lithuania and qualified to 2016–17 UEFA Europa League's first qualifying round.
-It was the most successful FK Trakai season.
-Before 2016 A Lyga's season, the top 2015 season defenders, Linas Klimavičius, Edvardas Gaurilovas, Nikolaz Apakitze, Sergej Shevchuk, Marius Šalkauskas, Ronald Solomin and Rokas Stanulevičius, left the team.
+However, the club lost in the Europa League's second qualifying round to the Cypriot club Apollon Limassol.
+In the first leg, Trakai lost 4–0, while in the second leg, they drew 0–0.
+In the 2015 A Lyga season, Trakai reached second place and became the vice-champion of Lithuania and qualified to 2016–17 UEFA Europa League's first qualifying round.
+It was the club's most successful season yet.

+Before the 2016 A Lyga season, the top 2015 season defenders, Linas Klimavičius, Edvardas Gaurilovas, Nikolaz Apakitze, Sergej Shevchuk, Marius Šalkauskas, Ronald Solomin and Rokas Stanulevičius, left the team.
 But the team managed to keep last season's leaders, Yuri Mamaev, Marius Rapalis, and Deividas Česnauskis.
-Trakai saved the core of the team and signed contracts with a few newcomers.
+Trakai could keep the core of the team and signed contracts with a few newcomers.
 The team signed a legionnaire from Italy, Mattia Broli, and former Lithuanian national football players, Arūnas Klimavičius, and Martynas Dapkus.
-In 2018, the team saw a change in coaching.
-In May, Oleg Vasilenko was fired, and Kibu Vicuña was hired as the team's head coach.
-He worked with the team in the Europa League tournament, but left in October and went to Wisła Płock.
+In the 2015–16 Lithuanian Cup, Trakai reached the final after beating FK Sūduva in the semi-finals, but lost the final 0–1 against FK Žalgiris after extra time.
+Like in the previous season, they finished the 2016 A Lyga campaign in second place.